-Enjoy a taste of Italy with gluten free ciabatta rolls from Dietary Specials
+Enjoy a taste of Italy with gluten free ciabatta rolls from DS Gluten Free

 At Gluten Free Towers we’re always getting sent new things to try.

-Last week we received some gluten free brown ciabatta rolls from DS (Dietary Specials).
+Last week we received some gluten free ciabatta rolls from DS Gluten Free.
 DS is one of our fave brands: their products are all good quality, well priced and available in most UK supermarkets.
 Oh and don’t forget to visit the DS website and sign up for their gluten free starter pack.

 Anyway, back to the ciabatta rolls.
 After five minutes in the oven – to give them that homemade freshly-baked vibe – we scoffed the lot with some Covent Garden Leek and Potato soup (yes, we still like soup – even in the summer).
 And, we have to say, they were very good indeed: moist, light and bouncy in the middle and with a nice nutty flavour.
 They’re a good size as well and perfect for packed lunches stuffed with a tasty filling.

-Ciabatta brown rolls come in packs of four, cost less than £2 and are available in all major UK supermarkets.
-(We found them in Asda for £1.73.)
+Ciabatta brown rolls come in packs of four, cost around £2 and are available in all major UK supermarkets.
 Try them for yourself and let us know what you think.

 Innocent Veg Pots: An easy way to get 3 of your 5 a day